slider44/project-main-angular/public/README.md

 (if has existing remote) git remote remove origin

-git checkout -b local (create new branch)
+git checkout -b local (create new branch- where local is a branch name)

 git add .